ChrisKe89/SiteReportAutomate/README.md

 * `FIRMWARE_HTTP_USERNAME` / `FIRMWARE_HTTP_PASSWORD` are optional HTTP Auth
   credentials for environments where the Single Request portal prompts for a login dialog before cookies are considered valid.
+* `FIRMWARE_AUTH_ALLOWLIST` controls which hosts Microsoft Edge will automatically challenge with your Windows credentials.
+The default now covers both the firmware portal (`*.fujixerox.net`) and the gateway warm-up hop (`*.xerox.com`).
+Extend it if your infrastructure fronts additional domains.
 * `FIRMWARE_WARMUP_URL` lets the scheduler visit a gateway page (captured with `login_capture_epgw.py`) before loading the firmware scheduling form.
 Keep the default or clear it if your environment does not require the warm-up hop.